 Social enterprise Babale works with children and adults with Down’s Syndrome to creative clothing and homewares with imaginative, whimsical designs.

 I particularly like their collection of home textiles (pictured above) which are inspired by designs found in famous Georgian paintings.
 For example, you can buy a recreation of the backdrop from a famous David Kakabadze portrait or the cloth from a Petre Otskheli sketch!
+The same designs also come in socks, with a little explanation about the work and the artist on the back.
+I recently picked up five pairs for myself!

 Babale also sells Christmas ornaments, Easter decorations, jewellery, magnets, and other small Georgia-themed forget-me-nots.

-• Address: 21 Aleqsandre Diuma St (Old Tbilisi)
+- 21 Aleqsandre Diuma Street (Old Tbilisi)

-• Hours & info
+- Hours & info

-• Hours & info
+- Hours & info

 Museum Shop at the MFA